talned/Simple-Quickshell-Code/README.md

 # Simple-Quickshell-Code
-This is my own quickshell top bar used in my Hyprland Setup.
+This is my own quickshell code written in QML